-Why You Need to Visit Portugal in 2019
+Why You Need to Visit Portugal

 Europe has its well-treaded hotspots that are popular for a reason.
 There’s England, France, Italy, Greece, Spain and more.
 And they’ve all earned their spots in travelers’ wish lists.

 But right under Spain’s nose, there’s a fantastic country with a fraction of the crowds – and at a fraction of the cost – that too many travelers have slept on for too long.
 Yes, I’m talking about Portugal.

 This seaside country offers everything you want out of a European vacation in one tidy package: historic architecture with some flair, fantastic beaches, great wine, good eats, and much more.

 Portugal is Cheap with a Capital C

 This site isn’t called Wealthy Traveler.
 This is what we’re all about.

 If you’re looking for a European vacation on the cheap, Portugal is for you.
 There is no country in western Europe where your money will go farther than Portugal.